 Through the clasroom, laboratory, and field experiences the biology department seeks to encourage students to solve problems, think critically, work collaboratively, and communicate well.
 Faculty and studens together are challenged to develop the ability to empathize with other organisms, to work ethically, and to act responsibly.

 The biology department offers the following three majors:

 Biology explores life at scales ranging from molecules and cells to populations and ecosystems (the requirements are more fully described below).

 Biochemistry is offered in collaboration with the chemistry department and addresses the molecular basis of life, exploring the interface of biology and chemistry (see the catalog section on Biochemistry for requirements).

-Environmental Studies: Ecology and Biodiversity is offered in collaboration with environmental studies and integrates biology with other disciplines, engaging students in both applied and theoretical aspects of environmental challenges (see the catalog section on Environmental Studies for requirements).
+Ecology and Biodiversity, offered as part of the Environmental Studies Program, integrates biology with other disciplines, engaging students in both applied and theoretical aspects of environmental challenges.

 Minor in biology: The requirements for the minor in biology may be met by choosing one of the following two options: 1.
 Successful completion of Biology 130 or 131, 132 or 133, and three additional biology courses at the 200 or 300 level.
 2. Successful completion of four courses at the 200 or 300 level.
 No comprehensive examination is required for a minor in biology.
 Biology majors or minors who propose taking any of their required courses in biology elsewhere must seek prior approval for each such course taken after matriculating in the college.
 No student may take more than one of the following courses for credit: Biology 100, 105, 106, and 116; and credit for even one is not granted for a student who has already completed 131 or 132.